 Sri Rampai Pedestrian Bridge

-Completed in 2016, the Sri Rampai Pedestrian Bridge spans across a busy dual-carriageway in a thriving residential and business neighbourhood, east of Kuala Lumpur.
-It forms part of the wider redevelopment of Wangsa Maju area – an existing residential neighbourhood – into a vibrant self-contained township in its own right, featuring malls, housing, shops, offices and restaurants.
-This 100-metre long bridge provides a safe crossing between a public transport system and the thriving mixed development area, previously disconnected from the LRT (Light Rapid Train) station by the busy road.
+Sri Rampai Pedestrian Bridge spans across a busy dual-carriageway in a thriving residential and business neighbourhood of Wangsa Maju, to the east of Kuala Lumpur.
+It forms part of a wider redevelopment of the area that turned it into a vibrant self-contained township featuring housing, malls, shops and offices.
+This 110-metre long bridge provides a safe pedestrian crossing between the main commercial areas and the LRT (Light Rapid Train) station.

 The pedestrian bridge is a steel structure with an L-shaped plan, elevated above the road by a 4-pronged and 2-pronged steel columns.
 The floor deck is a latticed steel structure, topped by anti-slip floor finish.
 The handrail and roof is held up simultaneously by a system of slim metal tubular structure that sits directly on the floor deck.

-The bridge connects pedestrians moving across from the ground level and also from a multi-storey carpark structure.
-Many local commuters who work in the city centre park their cars in this carpark structure and take the LRT for the remaining of the journey.
-Since the completion of the bridge, the number of commuters who leave their cars behind have increased dramatically.
+The bridge encourages the public to use public transport as it provides a direct link to an otherwise disconnected train station.
+It connects pedestrians moving across at ground level and from a multi-storey carpark structure.
+Many local commuters who work in the city centre park their cars in the surrounding areas and crosses the bridge to take the LRT for the remaining of their journey.

-The bridge is 4.6 metres wide, sufficient to cater to high pedestrian traffic during morning and late afternoon rush house of people going to and returning from work.
-The bridge is 5.4 metres high above the road – a height that allows heavy and emergency vehicles to pass through.
-From the span across the road, the bridge turns perpendicularly and ramps up at an inclination of 1 in 12 to meet the parking structure at Level 2.
+The bridge is 4.6 metres wide to cater for the high pedestrian traffic during morning and late afternoon rush hours of people going to and returning from work.
+It is set at 5.4 metres high above the road level – a height that allows heavy and emergency vehicles to pass through.

 Photos by Pixelaw